 Instead of having a marketing funnel that flows into the sales funnel and then on to the customer success team, Lead-to-Cash puts the entire journey into a single flow.

 With a Lead-to-Cash pipeline in place, your company will have a 360-degree view of the customer journey, understanding friction points as well as opportunities for upselling.

 The key to Lead-to-Cash is integrating strategy, tactics, process, tools, and technology.
-In order for it to be successful, the disparate tools and systems used within a revenue organization must speak to each other seamlessly, giving anyone involved in the process a full view of all the touch points.
+For it to be successful, the disparate tools and systems used within a revenue organization must speak to each other seamlessly, giving anyone involved in the process a full view of all the touchpoints.